How to Keep Notification Center and Quick Settings Always Open in Windows 11

 What Happens Normally?

-Normally, both Notification Center and Quick Settings close automatically when you click or tap anywhere else on the screen.
+By default, both Notification Center and Quick Settings close automatically as soon as you click or tap anywhere else on the screen.

 How to Make Them Stay Open Until You Close Them